Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

 Although iodine is most commonly associated with thyroid function, breast tissue concentrates iodine at levels comparable to—and in some cases higher than—the thyroid (1).
 Within breast tissue, iodine plays a critical role in maintaining normal cellular structure, protecting against oxidative stress, and supporting healthy hormonal signaling (2).

 Across a woman’s lifespan—particularly during periods of hormonal fluctuation such as puberty, pregnancy, perimenopause, and menopause—iodine demand increases.
-When iodine intake is inadequate, breast tissue becomes more vulnerable to estrogen dominance, fibrocystic changes, inflammation, and abnormal cellular growth (3).
+When iodine intake is inadequate, breast tissue becomes more vulnerable to estrogen dominance, fibrocystic changes, inflammation, and dysregulated cellular growth (3).

 Emerging research and clinical experience suggest that iodine deficiency may contribute to fibrocystic breast disease and may also influence long-term breast cancer risk (4).
 Despite this, iodine status is rarely evaluated as part of routine breast health or hormone assessments.